 - Barbara Kahn is a professor of marketing at The Wharton School of the University of Pennsylvania.

-- Katherine Cullen is the senior director of industry and consumer insights at the National Retail Federation.
+- Katherine Cullen is the vice president of industry and consumer insights at the National Retail Federation.